[syndicated from my blog at blogs.ft.com/mba-blog]

 Everyone who works at the Environmental Defense Fund wants to change the meaning of the term “business as usual”.

-original intent to do just that, through whatever means necessary, to force those who were harming the natural environment to stop and pay society for their ecological “sins.”
+The EDF was founded with its original intent to do just that, through whatever means necessary, to force those who were harming the natural environment to stop and pay society for their ecological “sins.”

 You might even be familiar with its old unofficial slogan, “sue the bastards”.
 Despite this history, the EDF may currently be the leading proponent of market-based solutions and for working with corporations to find “the ways that work”.
 How did this happen?

-Fred Krupp, the president of EDF for the past 25 years.
+This morning I found myself yet again in the conference room, this time with Fred Krupp, the president of EDF for the past 25 years.
 With these questions in my mind, I was priveleged to hear at first hand from the man who was instrumental in that change.

 Which is where I get to the vision thing.
 Fred has had his eye on the ball pretty much since he was a kid in New Jersey.
 He has been focused on the environment his entire career, starting as a lawyer, activist and then as the director of EDF.